Adam Wójcik

 Adam Wójcik (20 April 1970 – 26 August 2017) was a Polish professional basketball player.
 He was known as one of the all-time greats in Polish basketball.
-He is the second all-time leading scorer of the Polish Basketball League, with 10,087 points scored.
+He is the second all-time leading scorer of the Polish Basketball League, since the year 1976, with 10,097 points scored.

 Professional career

 On club level, he played in his native Poland, and also in Belgium, Greece, Italy and Spain.
-He is second in the all-time list of games played in the Polish League, with a total of 651, and points scored, with 10,087 points.
+Since official stats records keeping by the Polish Basketball Association began in the year 1976, Wójcik is second in the all-time list of games played in the Polish League, with a total of 651, and in total points scored, with 10,097 points.

 He was a three-time Polish League MVP, and also the finals MVP in 1998, 2001, and 2005.
 He won eight Polish League championships, two Polish Cups, and he was also a Belgian League champion, in 1997.

 Wojcik made his EuroLeague debut in 2001, with Peristeri of Greece, the first of his six consecutive seasons in the competition.
 In his debut season, 2001–02, he was the EuroLeague's eighth-best scorer, with 18.4 points per game.
 Next, he made one-year stops at Unicaja Malaga and Śląsk Wrocław, before spending three seasons in a row with Prokom Trefl Sopot, and leading the team to the EuroLeague Top 16 twice.
 He finished his EuroLeague career with a 10.8 points per game scoring average, for a total of 1,030 points, over 95 games.
 He subsequently played one season in the second tier level EuroCup, in the 2009–10 season, with Turów Zgorzelec of Poland.
 He retired in 2012.